-We are a medical device company focused on the development of implantable devices used in the surgical treatment of the sacropelvic anatomy.
+We are a medical device company dedicated to solving musculoskeletal disorders of the scropelvic anatomy.
 We have pioneered a proprietary minimally invasive surgical implant system, which we call iFuse, to fuse the sacroiliac joint and treat sacroiliac joint dysfunction, which often causes severe lower back pain.
-Since we introduced iFuse in 2009, as of September 30, 2020, more than 50,000 procedures have been performed by over 2,200 surgeons in the U.S. and 35 other countries.
+Since we introduced iFuse in 2009, as of March 31, 2021, more than 55,000 procedures have been performed by over 2,300 surgeons in the U.S. and 36 other countries.